 • black or dark blue pens (get ones you are comfortable with)

-• a composition notebook (the kind that usually come marbled and pages are sewn in)
+• a composition notebook (the kind that usually come marbled and pages are sewn in) for the Deep Dive Journal

-• all those books to the left
+• all the bolded books to the left and one from the choice

 • college-ruled notebook paper (and a notebook to put it in)